 #4 Megalodon teeth are the most valuable

 Full seven-inch megalodon teeth are very rare, but smaller 3-5 inch teeth are more common but can still sell for thousands of dollars.
 These teeth are usually dark gray, black, or brown due to the sediment in which they were fossilized.
 Other colors are rarer and bring in higher prices.
 Commonly, megalodon teeth are found in parts of North America, such as in North and South Carolina and Florida.
 But, they’ve been found on every continent (except Antarctica).
+Some of the largest megalodon fossil specimens can cost as much as 3,000 dollars as of today.

 #5 Sharks can go through tens of thousands of teeth in a lifetime

 When a shark bites into its prey, its rootless teeth often come loose, falling off and floating down into the ocean or getting lodged in the prey.
 These teeth are easily replaced by those behind them, sometimes within 24 hours.
 Due to the vast numbers, up to 50,000, teeth that sharks go through in their lifetimes, shark’s teeth are plentiful and quite easy to find.
-Shark tooth hunting has become a popular and entertaining past time.
+Shark tooth hunting has become a popular and entertaining pastime.

 #6 Their teeth are layered in rows

 Unlike human teeth, Shark’s teeth are layered.
 This means that the newer teeth grow in behind the old.
 They can have up to as many as 15 rows of teeth or as few as two to three.
+Interestingly, the size of the teeth can be determined by the sex of the shark.
+Female sharks tend to have larger teeth due to the increase in overall body size.
+Sharks have some of the most impressive gums in the oceans, constantly producing minerals for new teeth.

 #7 There are four types of shark teeth